-Distrito Capital is a branch of Grupo Habita, whose unique, quirky hotel designs reflect the individual character of the neighborhoods in which they are located.
-Accomodations at this boutique hotel are complete with retro-modern design furniture and gorgeous hard wood flooring, bringing a distinct sense of warmth to the mostly black and white aesthetic of the rooms.
-This high rise establishment is located in the skyscraper district of Santa Fe, and expansive windows in the bedrooms offer ideal views of the surrounding area.
-Distrito Capital provides a peaceful refuge from the city’s bustling activity.
+Hotel Distrito Capital is a branch of Grupo Habita, whose unique, quirky hotel designs reflect the individual character of the neighborhoods in which they are located.
+Rooms at this boutique hotel come complete with retro-modern design furniture and gorgeous hardwood flooring, bringing a distinct sense of warmth to the mostly black-and-white aesthetic of the rooms.
+This skyscraper-based establishment is in the high-rise district of Santa Fe, and expansive windows in the bedrooms offer sweeping views of the surrounding area.
+Hotel Distrito Capital provides a peaceful refuge from the city’s bustling activity.

-Las Alcobas, literally translated as ‘the alcoves’, is set in a former residence that has been transformed into a series of comfy lodgings.
-The upscale neighborhood of Polanco in which it is located, is known for its accessibility to a wide variety of museums and entertainment venues, and is surrounded by designer shops.
+Las Alcobas, translated as “the alcoves,” is set in a former residence that has been transformed into a series of comfy lodgings.
+It’s in the upscale neighborhood of Polanco, known for its accessibility to a wide variety of museums and entertainment venues, and is surrounded by designer shops.
 A positively serene environment has been created by the prestigious North American design firm Yabu Pushelberg, responsible for the refurbishment of the 1950s exterior as well as the sleek, comfortable interior.
 The guest looking for a truly unforgettable stay can opt for one of the three penthouses, which offer wraparound terraces overlooking the city.

-This luxury boutique hotel sits on the wide avenue Paseo de la Reforma, modeled after the great European boulevards in the 1860’s.
-Marquis Reforma Hotel is near to some of the city’s most important cultural attractions like the National history museum, and the Modern Art Museum, boasting dynamic art a culture.
-The hotel itself combines Art Deco inspired architecture with mahogany woods, and polished modern décor.
-At Los Canarios, one of three superb restaurants on site, guests can enjoy authentic nineteenth century inspired Mexican-Spanish fusion cuisine.
-In this glass walled, natural light infused space, caged canaries share their melodies with diners, an impressive detail which adds to the luxury experience of this hotel.
+This luxury boutique hotel sits on the wide avenue Paseo de la Reforma, modeled after the great European boulevards in the 1860s.
+Hotel Marquis Reforma is near some of the city’s most important cultural attractions, such as the National History Museum and the Modern Art Museum, while the hotel itself is art deco-inspired throughout.
+At Los Canarios, one of three superb restaurants on-site, you can enjoy authentic 19th-century-inspired Mexican-Spanish fusion cuisine.

 In this Grupo Habita hotel, the culture and history of the area are deeply integrated into the design concept.
-Hotel Downtown Mexico is set in a refurbished, seventeenth century viceregal style building.
-Antique features like the vaulted brick ceilings in the guest rooms, or the ornate iron railings on the main staircase blend seamlessly with sleek, contemporary furnishings.
-The resulting space emits a raw, unconventional elegance.
-In the lobby and breakfast patio, a captivating fresco, titled The Holocaust, by renowned twentieth century Mexican Muralist Manuel Rodriguez Lozano adorns the wall.
+Downtown Mexico is set in a refurbished, 17th-century viceregal-style building.
+Antique features, such as vaulted brick ceilings in the guest rooms and ornate iron railings on the main staircase, blend seamlessly with sleek, contemporary furnishings.
+The resulting space exhibits an unconventional elegance, while down in the lobby and breakfast patio, a captivating fresco by renowned muralist Manuel Rodriguez Lozano adorns the wall.
 Finally, the rooftop, with its scenic bar and pool area, offers picturesque views of the surrounding colonial architecture.

-The brand new Live Aqua Mexico City is located on the distinguished Paseo de los Tamarindos in the fashionable neighborhood of Bosques de las Lomas.
-Live Acqua is designed to appeal to all senses, offering cutting edge décor with a multitude of soft colours and lavish textures, an in room customiseable aroma-therapy system, and a unique dining space serving innovative dishes which highlight the delicacies of modern Mexican cuisine.
+The brand new Live Aqua Mexico City lies on the distinguished Paseo de Los Tamarindos in the fashionable neighborhood of Bosques de las Lomas.
+With soft colors and lavish textures, Live Acqua offers an in-room customizable aromatherapy system and a unique dining space serving innovative takes on Mexican cuisine.